When planning out your website, you’ll need to think about organizing your content. You may even wonder about categories vs tags.

-Categories and Tags: The Simple Definition
+Categories vs Tags: The Simple Definition

 The simplest explanation I’ve ever heard of what categories and tags are is this: